 Positioner and protecting devices: Positioners used in wound care are devices that elevate, transfer, place, support or help change the position of an entire body or individual parts.
 They utilize air, air-permeable fabrics, fiber fill, foam, gel, or a combination of these components.

-How much do you know about managing pressure injury prevention?
+How much do you know about pressure injury prevention?
 Take our 10-question quiz to find out!
 Click here.